zsk612/tp/docs/UserGuide.md

 ## 1. <a id="intro">Introduction</a>

 The Schwarzenegger is a desktop command line interface-based app for managing all your needs regarding fitness.
+With the built-in personal assistant, you are able to track your daily workout and diet sessions based on your profile.
 If you can type fast, The Schwarzenegger can help you maximise your efficiency for maintaining fitness.

 ## 2. <a id="quickstart">Quick Start</a>